ddeutils/ddeutil-workflow/README.md

 [![code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The **Lightweight workflow orchestration** with less dependencies the was created for easy to make a simple metadata driven for data pipeline orchestration.
+The **Lightweight workflow orchestration** with less dependencies the was created for easy to make a simple metadata driven for data workflow orchestration.
 It can to use for data operator by a `.yaml` template.

 > [!WARNING]
 > This package provide only orchestration workload.
 That mean you should not use
 > workflow stage to process any large data which use lot of compute usecase.

-In my opinion, I think it should not create duplicate pipeline codes if I can write with dynamic input parameters on the one template pipeline that just change the input parameters per use-case instead.
+In my opinion, I think it should not create duplicate workflow codes if I can write with dynamic input parameters on the one template workflow that just change the input parameters per use-case instead.
-This way I can handle a lot of logical pipelines in our orgs with only metadata configuration.
+This way I can handle a lot of logical workflows in our orgs with only metadata configuration.
 It called **Metadata Driven Data Pipeline**.

-Next, we should get some monitoring tools for manage logging that return from pipeline running.
-Because it not show us what is a use-case that running data pipeline.
+Next, we should get some monitoring tools for manage logging that return from workflow running.
+Because it not show us what is a use-case that running data workflow.

 > [!NOTE]
 > _Disclaimer_: I inspire the dynamic statement from the GitHub Action `.yml` files